cryspen/scalable-mls-id/draft-kiefer-mls-light.md

 --- back

 # Known Issues

+* To realize the completely optimized performance profile discussed on
+  {{operational-considerations}}, we should define a version of AnnotatedCommit that sends a SplitCommit instead of a normal Commit.

 * There is currently no confidentiality or authenticity provided for the annotations in the annotated messages, except that (a) the membership proofs